-LCD Home > Interpreting Services
+LCD Home > Interpreting Program

 A qualified sign language interpreter is a professional trained to effectively translate between spoken language and signed language.
 By law (the Americans with Disabilities Act of 1990, or ADA), state and local government agencies, businesses, and non-profit organizations that serve the public are required to provide communication services - such as interpreters - for people who are d/Deaf and hard of hearing.
 The Louisiana Commission for the Deaf (LCD) provides funding for limited interpreting services when resources are unavailable or the ADA is not applicable to ensure access to public and private services.